Learn about Testosterone & Health

 How can I raise my testosterone level naturally?

 Does exercise help you increase your testosterone level?
 Numerous studies suggest that exercise alone may not raise your testosterone level.
 However, that does;t mean that exercise doesn’t serve as a tool to help you to become healthier.
 So, how can exercise help?
 When you exercise you can lower your chances of developing heart disease, hypertension, diabetes, being overweight or obese, the list is nearly endless.
 Given that many of these illnesses contribute to lowered health, thereby giving you a greater chance that your testosterone level could be affected, it really makes sense to stay physically active and exercise to prevent diseases — especially preventable diseases like type 2 diabetes and obesity.
 In fact, among prevention methods used to influence good health, like not smoking, drinking alcohol in moderation, and eating well; the number one thing you can do to improve your health is to maintain your ideal weight.
-While exercise has been shown to temporarily increase testosterone levels after a workout, it is an unarguable fact that exercise can help you maintain an ideal level of fitness that does directly influence your health, and to some degree all natural processes of hormone regulation, while naturally declining, including testosterone.
+While exercise has been shown to temporarily increase testosterone levels after a workout, it is an unarguable fact that exercise can help you maintain an ideal level of fitness that does directly influence your health, and to some degree, all-natural processes of hormone regulation, while naturally declining, including testosterone.

 Essentially, the best way to look at whether your testosterone is low or not is to simply communicate with your doctor, have appropriate tests ordered and completed, and speak with your doctor about the results.
-It is entirely likely that if your testosterone is low, there bay be other circumstances that influence your testosterone level.
+It is entirely likely that if your testosterone is low, there may be other circumstances that influence your testosterone level.
 Talk with your doctor about any other health concerns you have and if exercise could help you to reduce any illness, disorders, or conditions that threaten your health.
 Testosterone level is important.
 However, it isn’t the sole determinant of ideal health or quality of life.
-Exercise, eat well. take any medications that your doctor prescribes for you, and look forward to being more proactive about all influential factors that can affect your over-all health.
-If you take this approach, you may find that low testosterone alone will not keep you from living a healthy, normal, high quality life.
+Exercise, eat well. take any medications that your doctor prescribes for you, and look forward to being more proactive about all influential factors that can affect your overall health.
+If you take this approach, you may find that low testosterone alone will not keep you from living a healthy, normal, high-quality life.